capport-wg/7710bis/README.md

 Internet-Draft             DHCP Captive-Portal                 July 2018

-   performed with the standard captive portal mechanisms, so this technique does not give the attackers more capabilities.
+   document (forcing the user to continually authenticate, or exposing their browser fingerprint).
+However, similar tracking can already be performed with the standard captive portal mechanisms, so this technique does not give the attackers more capabilities.